nimashoghi/lora-presentation/slides.md

     - This prefix isn't a "prompt" in the sense of a natural language prompt.
 It's a **soft** prefix.
     - The prefix is **learned** during fine-tuning.
 - The rest of the backbone model is **frozen**, i.e., not trained.
-- In some ways, this approach tries to **learn a prompt** that is good for the task at hand.
+- In a way, this approach tries to **learn a prompt** that is optimal for the task at hand.
 </div>

 <div>